gravity182/homeserver/CHANGELOD.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## \[5.0.0] - 2025-05-13

+Changes:
+- Added monitoring: Grafana, Loki, Alloy
+- Added more security-tailored middlewares to Ingress
+- Added a new housekeeping cronjob to clean leftover dirs

+Breaking changes:
+- This update uses Gateway API, which might be not available in the old versions of Traefik.
+Please upgrade your k3s cluster to the latest version (`v1.32.4`)

 ## \[4.11.0] - 2025-04-29

 Changes: